ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 ## Process placement

-There are many occaisions where you may want to control (usually, MPI) process placement and change it from the default, for example:
+There are many occasions where you may want to control (usually, MPI) process placement and change it from the default, for example:

  - You may want to place processes to NUMA regions in a round-robin way rather than